SvetaMorkva/QA_KA-76/lab1/README.md

 2. Create a *test* folder and execute `dotnet new xunit`.
 This produces two files: test.csproj and UnitTest1.cs.

 3. The test project cannot currently test the types in DoublyLinkedList and VersionComparator, and requires a project reference to the lab1 project.
-To add a project reference, use the `dotnet add reference` command: dotnet add reference /lab1/lab1.csproj
+To add a project reference, run the following command in the CLI:
+    `dotnet add reference /lab1/lab1.csproj`

 4. To run tests use `dotnet test` command.